rogeliolucero/Function/README.md

-Smart Contract Project
-For this project, write a smart contract that implements the require(), assert() and revert() statements.
+Types of Functions
+Project: Create and Mint Token
+For this project, the functionality of the ERC20 standard token by providing additional functions such as minting, burning, and transfer and transferFrom.